-This nine-day adventure, over spring break, is a culmination of the spring semester-long course that addresses solutions to food security on the community level.
+This adventure is a culmination of the spring semester-long course that addresses solutions to food security on the community level.
 Throughout the semester students of the program will:

 - Partner with students and faculty at the University of Glasgow’s Dumfries campus.